Step What happens

 Rating + ending a session

 The Session page has an "End session" button.
-Before the session closes you fill a short rating: understanding, stress, and method-fit on a 1-5 scale.
-These ratings drive the Dashboard's trend lines AND the method-switch heuristic.
+Before the session closes you fill a short rating: understanding, stress, and method-fit on a 1-5 scale, plus an optional rich-text note (TipTap: bold, italic, lists, code blocks with syntax highlighting, links).
+The note is yours — the AI doesn't read it.

-The ratings turn into a ProgressCommit row — the Git-style snapshot of one session.
-See Progress and the Tracking concept.
+The ratings + multi-cycle journey summary turn into a ProgressCommit row — the Git-style snapshot of one session.
+Completing a session awards XP (50 base × streak multiplier, plus per-cycle bonuses), checks for newly-earned badges, and updates your streak.
+See Progress, Dashboard, and the Tracking concept.